 1. Higher education makes athletes more successful

-95% of all German World Champions and Olympic Champion have the „Abitur“ which is the highest school degree in Germany and received after 13 years of school and an exam.
+95% of all German World Champions and Olympic Champion have the "Abitur" which is the highest school degree in Germany and received after 13 years of school and an exam.
 That makes a clear point.
-Athletes with a high level of education have a higher chance to succeed on a high level of sports.
-The assumption can be that a higher level of education is the base to make better choice in important aspects of sports such as training approach and decision making during competition.
+Athletes with a high level of education have a higher chance of succeeding on a high level of sports.
+The assumption can be that a higher level of education is the basis to make better choice in important aspects of sports such as training approach and decision making during competition.

 2. Training for strength endurance will diminish endurance

 There is German research that has shown that training for strength endurance will decrease endurance due to damage of membrane of the mitochondria from oxidative stress which is a side product of stressing the lactic acid system.
 Prof. Schmidtbleicher presented research that has shown a 6% to 9% decrease in ATP Production in the aerobic energy system due to strength endurance training.
 Personally working with cyclists, triathletes and a runners I have never focused on strength endurance work for other reasons such as low maximal strength levels in this clientele, lack of muscular balance, poor posture and of course a low level of specificity of endurance strength for an endurance athlete.
 This makes strength endurance work as a waste of time to improve endurance.
 Yet, as Prof. Schmidtbleicher pointed out in this research it goes further than a waste of time, it actually has a diminishing effect on endurance.
 That means, training for strength endurance will make an endurance athlete slower.
 I repeat, training for strength endurance will make an endurance athlete slower.

 3. There is no study that has ever shown that a warmup will decrease injury